JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-navigation-3.md

 jetbrains-navigation3-ui = { module = "org.jetbrains.androidx.navigation3:navigation3-ui", version.ref = "compose-multiplatform-navigation3" }
 ```

+> While Navigation 3 is released as two artifacts, `navigation3:navigation3-ui` and `navigation3:navigation3-common`,
+> only `navigation-ui` needs a separate Compose Multiplatform implementation.
+> A dependency on `navigation3-common` is added implicitly.
+>
+{style="note"}

 Additional support for Navigation 3 is implemented in Material 3 Adaptive and ViewModel.
 If you're using these libraries, add the navigation support artifacts as well:
 ```text